META error documentation link https://developers.facebook.com/documentation/business-messaging/whatsapp/support/error-codes

 The variables are small

-There is no line break
+There are no line breaks

 The context stays true to what was approved